-Most succulents don’t need a lot of water.
+Most succulents don't need a lot of water.
 The general rule is to let the top half of the soil dry out before you water it again.
 In the summer, outdoor succulents generally need to be watered once a week.
-Water container plants two or three times a week.
+Water container plants 1 or 2 times a week.

 You can also propagate the plants from leaves.
 Snap off a few of the lower leaves from the plant.
 To do this, hold the leaf close to the base.
 Wiggle and twist it until it separates from the stem.
 Choose healthy leaves, and propagate a few at a time.
 Not all of them will propagate.
 Leave the leaves in a cool, dry place for up to a week.
 The cut end should end up developing a hard callous that resembles a scab.
 Once that happens, you can begin to sprout new roots.
 Fill a shallow container with soil designed for potted succulents.
 Lay the leaves horizontally on top of the soil.
 The calloused end shouldn't touch the soil.